Zikangli/SOM-NCSCM/README.md

 Several personal privacy information and domain-relative sensitive information were masked by using special tokens.
 (More details can be found in our paper:))

-We will make our manually annotated Chinese SC data public soon.

 And we will continue improving and expanding the Chinese SC dataset.

 ## The SOM-NCSCM.